 At the same time, it’s best to provide hyperlinks or quote very authoritative sources only.
 Often, some bloggers provide a hyperlink to other blogs or unreliable or even outdated information which isn’t really valid.

 When your content is authentic and honest, you might find several other bloggers or company websites providing a backlink to your blog.
 This is something that every blogger desires since such backlinks push up the rankings of your website.

 3. Write for a Broad Audience

-In fact, a reader for your blog post could be anyone from a school student- let’s assume a fourth-grader to a senior, a person struggling to make ends meet or a top executive from some large corporation or a billionaire, for all you know.
-The only broad metric you’ve for creation of blogposts is, the reader has an interest in your niche and topic and hence, would read your content.
+In fact, a reader for your blog post could be anyone from a school student- let’s assume a fourth-grader to a senior, a person struggling to make ends meet, or a top executive from some large corporation or a billionaire, for all you know.
+The only broad metric you’ve for the creation of blog posts is the reader has an interest in your niche and topic and hence, would read your content.

-This simply implies that a blogger has to create blogposts that appeal and meet the needs of a very broad audience that could be located in remote corners of the globe.
+This simply implies that a blogger has to create blog posts that appeal to and meet the needs of a very broad audience that could be located in remote corners of the globe.
 You could localize your content by providing information whose interest is limited to a specific ethnic community or geographical zone.

-Yet that doesn’t prevent people from accessing and reading your blogposts unless you limit the access of your blog either on basis of age-such as websites of alcohol companies or country- as in case of certain financial institutions.
+Yet that doesn’t prevent people from accessing and reading your blog posts unless you limit the access of your blog either on the basis of age-such as websites of alcohol companies or country- as in the case of certain financial institutions.

-The wider your reach, the greater the chances of getting sponsored posts opportunities and opening another channel of income.
-And your blogpost also stands better chances of netting customers when thousands of people read your honest posts that’re of universal appeal.
+The wider your reach, the greater the chances of getting sponsored post opportunities and opening another channel of income.
+And your blog post also stands a better chance of netting customers when thousands of people read your honest posts that’re of universal appeal.